drag-drop-touch-js/dragdroptouch/README.md

 ## Thanks

-Thanks to Eric Bidelman for the great tutorial on HTML5 drag and drop: [Native HTML5 Drag and Drop] (http://www.html5rocks.com/en/tutorials/dnd/basics/).
+Thanks to Eric Bidelman for the great tutorial on HTML5 drag and drop: [Native HTML5 Drag and Drop](http://www.html5rocks.com/en/tutorials/dnd/basics/).

-Thanks also to Chris Wilson and Paul Kinlan for their article on mouse and touch events: [Touch And Mouse] (http://www.html5rocks.com/en/mobile/touchandmouse/).
+Thanks also to Chris Wilson and Paul Kinlan for their article on mouse and touch events: [Touch And Mouse](http://www.html5rocks.com/en/mobile/touchandmouse/).

-Finally, thanks to Tim Ruffles for his iOS shim code which was inspiring: [iOS DragDrop Shim] (https://github.com/timruffles/ios-html5-drag-drop-shim).
+Finally, thanks to Tim Ruffles for his iOS shim code which was inspiring: [iOS DragDrop Shim](https://github.com/timruffles/ios-html5-drag-drop-shim).

 ## License